wjbenfold/map-pinchpoints/README.md

 ## Usage

+Config lives in `config.yaml`

 ```
-$ python alpha.py
+$ python run_pipeline.py
 ```

 ## TO DO:

-### Known bugs
-- No route around something should make it a pinchpoint (at least in small networks)

 ### Additional features:
-- Location input
-- Portability
-- Draw the whole pinchpoint segment
+- No route around something could make it a pinchpoint (at least in small networks)
-- YAML config?
+- Typing throughout
+- Break out graph manipulation code to separate file